 Location

 Nakalele Blowhole is located on Nakalele Point, about 45 minutes north of Lahaina along the Honoapiilani Highway (Highway 30).
-The drive itself is an experience, as the highway hugs the coastline, providing breathtaking views of the ocean and dramatic cliffs.
-As you approach the northern tip of the island, the landscape becomes more rugged and remote, giving you a taste of Maui’s wild side.
+The drive is an adventure by itself.
+The highway runs along the coast and offers great views of the ocean and cliffs.
+As you get closer to the north end of the island, the land feels rougher and remote, showing you Maui’s wild side.

-Nakalele Point and blowhole is located between mile markers 38 and 39.
-You’ll find a small dirt parking area, which is a popular spot for visitors to park before embarking on the short hike to the blowhole.
+Nakalele Point and the blowhole are located between mile markers 38 and 39.
+There’s a small dirt parking lot where most visitors stop before taking the short hike to the blowhole.

 The Hike

 As you walk, you’ll notice the landscape changes from greenery to a more volcanic, rocky terrain.
-The contrast between the harsh volcanic rocks and the deep blue of the ocean makes for stunning photo opportunities.
+The difference between the harsh volcanic rocks and the deep blue of the ocean makes for great photo chances.
 But don’t get too lost in the view just yet—there’s much more to see when you reach Nakalele Point.

 Photo Courtesy of Maui Hikes